kitsiosk/thesis-attention/README.md

   * Ask user to press up key or down key according to where they focus their attention
   * Capture a frame of the user at the moment the key is pressed and save it.

+## To run the program:
+* git clone this project
+* install all packages in requirements.txt with pip
+* create empty directories dataset/positives and dataset/negatives
+* run main.py

 Contact me for any corrections/questions: Kitsios Konstantinos